mcgill-robotics/AUV-2025/catkin_ws/src/planner/README.md

 The planner package is responsible for making the high-level decision regarding what the AUV will do depending on its current 'operational state'

+The propulsion package has been tested under ROS Noetic for Ubuntu 20.04.

 ### License

-The source code is released under a [MIT license](LICENSE.md).
+The source code is released under a GPLv3 license.

-The planner package has been tested under [ROS] Noetic on Ubuntu 20.04.

 ## Package Interface